boostercloud/booster/docs/README.md

 }
 ```

-Now that we have an event, we can make the `CreatePost` command to emit it.
+Now that we have an event, we can edit the `CreatePost` command to emit it.
 Let's change
 the command's `handle` method to look like this:

 ```typescript